pensjonatus/flash-fiction/blog/danger.md

 ---
-title: 'Danger!'
+title: Danger!
 date: '2017-05-07'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I entered the room.
 There was a woman sitting in the armchair, and a cup of